What you will need:

 2).
 Cut semi-circles on the left side every other mark.

 3).
 Cut semi-circles on the right side, every other mark.
-The cuts must alternate.
+These are cut the same depth as the left side, but cuts will be shifted ahead by 3/16" (5 mm).

 5).
 Repeat the leaves on the right side.